ZhouYuxuanYX/Benchmarking-and-Guiding-Adaptive-Sampling-Decoding-for-LLMs/Readme.md

 # Integrate advanced sampling into Hugging Face

-Using transformers=4.6.0.dev0 as an example, please follow the following procedure to integrate the advanced truncation sampling methods:
+  Using transformers=4.6.0.dev0 as an example, please follow the following procedure to integrate the advanced truncation sampling methods into huggingface:
-  -
+    - copy the files under the huggingface directory into the path `anaconda3/envs/your_environment_name/lib/python3.8/site-packages/transformers/`